iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Methodology

 A workaround solution focuses on leveraging existing Vision Pro capabilities to capture a video of the user's visual field without requiring additional entitlements.
 The view mirroring functionality provided by visionOS offers a viable alternative for capturing the user's environment while maintaining the ability to collect gaze coordinates simultaneously.
 Once the Vision Pro display is shared with a Mac device, it can be screen recorded to obtain the spatial video.

 When spatial eye-tracking is initiated, the Swift application sends a request to the server to begin screen recording.
 Simultaneously, the user's gaze coordinates are recorded locally in the application.
-Once the session is stopped, a JSON file with the gaze data, as well as a request to stop recording, is transmitted to the server.
-The server then generates a heatmap and combines it with the recorded footage to obtain the final heatmap video, which is returned to the Vision Pro application to be displayed to the users.
+Once the session is stopped, a JSON file containing the gaze data, along with a request to stop recording, is transmitted to the server.
+The server then generates a heatmap and combines it with the recorded footage to produce the final heatmap video, which is returned to the Vision Pro application for display to users.
 As with the video-based eye tracking, users can wait for the heatmap to be generated or choose to run the process in the background.